XMLHexagram/ToGit/readme.txt

 to learn git
-i have to write sth
+i have to write something
+watch tv and learn git